sapiens/blog/_posts/2014-10-31-DDD-Identifying-Bounded-Contexts-and-Aggregates-Entities-and-Value-Objects.aspx.md

 category: Domain Driven Design
 ---

 Let me be clear about one thing concerning Domain objects: they aren't either Entities or Value Objects (VO).
 You can have simple objects in your Domain **and** you can have objects which have a business meaning.
-Only an object _recodesenting a Domain concept_ can be classified as an Entity (it has an id) or a VO (it encapsulates a simple or composite value).
+Only an object _representing a Domain concept_ can be classified as an Entity (it has an id) or a VO (it encapsulates a simple or composite value).

 ## Bounded Context (BC)